ModyQyW/vite-plugin-eslint2/README.md

 Lint on start (in `buildStart` hook).
 Useful to lint all files once to find potential errors.
 This is disabled by default.

-This will significantly slow down Vite first starting if you has no caches and don't enable `lintInWorker`.
+This will significantly slow down Vite first starting if you have no caches and don't enable `lintInWorker`.

 ### `chokidar`